stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 This means you can immediately go org-wide with the quick wins on "productivity & culture" elevation, whilst preparing your strategy and KPIs content.

-Clients usually start as either:
+Clients usually start org-wide for "productivity & culture" elevation, then advance to ideation, strategy execution and business performance as either:

-* Org-Wide - "productivity & culture" elevation
 * Top Down - top 3 layers, including the CEO/owner
 * Functions - one function at a time
 * Geography - one geography at a time